 Exploit Protection is a part of the Exploit Guard feature in Windows Defender.
 To access this feature, open Windows Defender Security Center > App and browser control > Exploit protection settings.
+In Windows 11, you can access the Exploit Protection feature using the Windows Security app.
+Open the Settings app, go to Privacy & security category, and select the Windows Security option.
+Press the Open Windows Security button to open the app interface.
+Select the App & browser control category in the app and click on the Exploit protection settings option.
 A new panel will open.
 Scroll down a bit, and you will see the Exploit Protection options here.

 The settings are divide under two tabs: